 Cartagena’s old city is its principal attraction, particularly the inner walled town consisting of the historical districts of El Centro and San Diego.
 It is a real gem of colonial architecture, packed with churches, monasteries, plazas, palaces and mansions with their overhanging balconies and shady patios.

 Today the city hosts intellectuals and plenty of beautiful restored homes among exotic, highly attractive and dynamic plazas, waterfronts and other public spaces.
-One of the most hospitable venues for any tourist looking for a good rest, Caribbean and Colombian magical realism and tropical ambiance or natural wonders.
-The city hosts many conventions but the two of major interest to Europeans and americans are without doubt the classical Music Festival held in the first two weeks of January and the South american version of the (UK) Hay Literary Festival towards the end of january.
-Both are particularly imaginative with world class performers, writers and critics.
+One of the most hospitable venues for any tourist looking for a good rest, the Caribbean and Colombian magical realism and tropical ambiance or natural wonders.
+The city hosts many conventions but the two of major interest to Europeans and Americans are without a doubt the classical Music Festival held in the first two weeks of January and the South American version of the (UK) Hay Literary Festival towards the end of January.
+Both are particularly imaginative with world class performers, writers, and critics.

 Hop on/off tours starts right at the cruise terminal and includes a walking tour.

 Maps with walking tours are available at the cruise terminal.

 Be sure to stop by the Santa Clara Hotel to see the terrific central courtyard.
 The former convent on the site has been converted into a wonderful place to stay.
 Wander the area and discover the charms of this delightful city.

-Taxis are generally easy to find, although in the old town you may have to walk a few blocks away from the center, toward the wider road close to wall.
+Taxis are generally easy to find, although in the old town you may have to walk a few blocks away from the center, toward the wider road close to the wall.

 About 10.00 USD per cab from the pier the clock tower entrance should do it.